IBM/WhitelistMasker/MaskWebServices/README.md

-# MaskWebService v1.2.5 #
+# MaskWebService v1.2.6 #
 This is an Eclipse Maven Java war project.

 ### JDK Version ###
-Content has been build using the Open  JDK version 1.8.0_332_b09 available  for download from https://adoptium.net/temurin/archive/?version=8
+Content has been build using the IBM Semeru Runtime Certified Edition 11.0.17.0 (build 11.0.17+8)

 ### Eclipse Version ###
 Projects  were developed in Eclipse 2022-12 available from  https://www.eclipse.org/downloads/ installing the Java EE Profile during installation.

 ### Build ###
 Build the war using "mvn clean install -Dgpg-skip".
-The resulting MaskWebServices-1.2.5.war  will be in the target directory.
+The resulting MaskWebServices-1.2.6.war  will be in the target directory.

 ### Install in Liberty Server ###
 Copy the two .sh files into the Liberty server's directory and make them executable using the command: